NethermindEth/Forta-Agents/GMX-Bots/gmx7-detect-profitable-trades/README.md

 ## Alerts

-Describe each of the type of alerts fired by this agent

 - GMX-07
   - Fired when an account using GMX has an unusual amount of profitable trades
   - Severity is always set to "Suspicious"
   - Type is always set to "Medium"
   - Metadata included:
-    - `account`: Address pf the account with the unusual amount of profitable trades
+    - `account`: Address of the account with the unusual amount of profitable trades
     - `profitableTrades`: Number of profitable trades
     - `totalTrades`: Number of total trades
     - `totalProfit`: Total profit of the account, calculated from previous trades (in USD).

-## Changing Network
-By default this bot uses the Arbitrum network, but it can be changed to Avalanche by setting "jsonRpcUrl" and "traceRpcUrl" to https://api.avax.network/ext/bc/C/rpc in the forta.config.json file.
-The GMX_ROUTER_ADDRESS in agent.ts must be changed to "0x5F719c2F1095F7B9fc68a68e35B51194f4b6abe8".

-## Changing Profitable Trades Ratio
+## Changing Profitable Trades Ratio & Grace Period
 By default this ratio is set to trigger the bot when an account has more than 90% of profitable trades.
-This ratio can be changed by
+This ratio can be changed in the `utils.ts` file.
+Similarly, the grace period is set by default to 5 trades, but can be changed in the `utils.ts` file.

 ## Test Data

 The bot behaviour can be verified with the following transactions:

-- ?????????????????????????????
+- Currently no transactions have been found